KevinBokChoy/Coding_space/README.md

 # Coding_space
-Just a place to flush out some coding
+This repository's primary purpose is to become a space to flush out my gaming code and design ideas.